New Inequalities of the Kantorovich Type With Two Negative Parameters: Introduction and Preliminaries

 The following converse of Theorem \ref{th1.2} was proven in \cite[Theorem 2.1]{4}: \begin{theorem} Let $A$ and $B$ be two strictly positive operators on a Hilbert space $\mathcal{H}$ satisfying $m{{\mathbf{1}}_{\mathcal{H}}}\le B\le M{{\mathbf{1}}_{\mathcal{H}}}$ for some scalars $0<m<M$.
 Let $f:\left[ m,M \right]\to \mathbb{R}$ be a convex function and $g:I\to \mathbb{R}$, where $I$ be any interval containing $Sp\left( A \right)\cup \left[ m,M \right]$.
 Suppose that either of the following conditions holds: (i) $g$ is decreasing convex on $I$, or (ii) $g$ is increasing concave on $I$.
 If $A\le B$, then for a given $\alpha >0$ in the case (i) or $\alpha <0$ in the case (ii)

 holds with $\beta$ as \eqref{12}. \end{theorem}

-This paper has been divided into four sections.
+This paper is organized by four sections.
 The proof of our main result, Theorem \ref{a}, is given in Section \ref{s1}.
 The essential idea is to consider the log-convex function instead of the convex function in Theorem \ref{c}.
 As applications, in Section \ref{s3}, we show some characterizations of the chaotic order.
 Further results based on the Mond-Pe\v cari\'c method are given in Section \ref{s4}.